MikeMcPherson/gps-tutorial/README.md

     programs
  2. An understanding of C++, including class declarations and inheritance

-In order to fully benefit from this tutorial, the user should acquire a GPS receiver connected to the host computer via UART (or USB that appears as a
+In order to fully benefit from this tutorial, you should acquire a GPS receiver connected to the host computer via UART (or USB that appears as a
 /dev/ttyxxx).
 The GPS receiver should emit standard NMEA sentences